ithinkandicode/door-kickers-action-squad-mods/MODS/Rebalance/README.md

 Shield's pistols all have an increased fire rate.
 The fire about as fast as they can without causing too much recoil.

-P226 now reloads even faster (fastest in class).
+P226 now reloads even faster (fastest in class by far).

-MP40 is now perfect for ranged battles, and its fast recoil recovery makes it best shot in 3-round bursts.
+MP40 is perfect for ranged battles. , almost guaranteeing a 3-STK from any distance.
+Its fast recoil recovery makes it best shot in 3-round bursts.

 1911's recoil is more manageable, and it now has the same AP as Shield's other basic pistols.